-Research shows that hormones can impact areas of the brain associated with anxiety, making you more likely to experiencing excessive worry on certain days of your cycle.
+Research shows that hormones can impact areas of the brain associated with anxiety, making you more likely to experiencing excessive worry on certain days of your monthly cycle.

 To find out how your hormones could be impacting your anxiety levels, here’s a quick Hormonology Guide to show you why you may be anxious on some days and calmer on others.

 While you’ll see that anxiety is possible in all weeks of your cycle due to hormones, you’ll likely notice you only experience a spike in anxiety at one or two points in your cycle—possibly because you’re more sensitive to specific hormonal fluctuations happening on those specific days.

 It will help you to track your anxiety episodes and pinpoint your specific hormonal trigger by recording your anxiety experiences in a daily journal or using the note-taking feature on my Hormone Horoscope menstrual cycle tracker app.